idaholab/EMRALD/emrald-docs/src/guide/Modeling/xmppProtocol.md

 **atTimer**
 * Set CallBackTime to the time parameter in the atTimer() message.
-* Save the callback time nameID in CallbackName in order to pass back when timer is reached.
+* Save the CallbackItem data, name and value, to pass back when timer is reached

 **atContinue**
 * Shift to status state of stRunning.